 As for the second major adoption barrier, White pointed out that surgical robots are big and require dedicated OR space.

 Will Medtronic’s Surgical Robot Really Move the Needle?

 Of course, having a clear understanding of the adoption barriers is only half the battle.
-So how does Medtronic plan to overcome those barriers?
+So how does Medtronic plan to overcome those barriers with its surgical robot?